Sons of Valhalla Accessibility Report

 Similar Games With More Accessibility Features for Difficulty

-If you want to play Sons of Valhalla, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:
+If you want to play Sons of Valhalla, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

 We've documented 4 accessibility features for Getting Started in Sons of Valhalla which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.